Mercedes-Benz A-Class: Engines

 All A-Class models are powered by four-cylinder engines, with 1.4 L and 1.6 L petrol models at launch (M 166 series), followed by two versions of a 1.7 L diesel engine (OM 668 series).
 In 1999, a larger 1.9 L petrol model was added, with the 2.1 the last W168 version to be launched in 2002.
 Also two AMG versions were produced, a 3.2 in 2001 and a 3.8 in 2000, though very few of these were made.

 Safety

 Production

 DaimlerChrysler invested EUR 900 million in developing the Rastatt plant where the A-Class is produced, and created 1600 new jobs (for a total of 4700).
 A further 600 people work in the office building at the plant site.

 Mercedes-Benz began W168 production on 17 February 1999 at its new Brazilian facility in Juiz de Fora, Minas Gerais.
 The Brazilian plant was the company's first factory in South America dedicated to passenger cars, with an investment of US$840 million and 10,000 employees.
 The factory initially produced A-Class and C-Class models, assembling them from pieces manufactured in Germany.
 The target for the cars was regional markets (from Argentina to Mexico) with modifications made to the cars to suit local conditions, like a protection for the motor base.
-On 15 August 2005 the factory stopped production of A-Class cars.
+By May 2004 production stopped in Rastatt plant.
+In September 2005 Brazilian Juiz de Fora factory stopped production of A-Class cars.